furkanadiiguzel/furkanadiiguzel/README.md

 # 💫 About Me:

 I am Information Systems and Technologies Student at Bilkent University.

+# 🔭 Currently:

-# 🔭 Currently work on Golang, PostgreSQL, GraphQL
+Working on Golang, PostgreSQL, GraphQL

 ## 🌐 Socials: